AugustinJose1221/FPGA-Build/README.md

 #### Frame Stitching

 Frame stitching is the process of combining two frames into a single image.
 Frame stitching is done in two steps:
-* Keypointmatching
+* Keypoint Matching

   The  keypoint  descriptors  of  keypoints  in  the  video  frames  from  both  camera  sensors  are compared.
 If  the  difference  between  the  keypoint  descriptors of  two  keypoints,  one  from  each  camera  sensor,  is  below  a error  threshold,  then  they  are considered  as  a  keypoint  pair.
 The keypoint pair with the least difference between their keypoint descriptors is taken as the reference keypoints.
   | ![DoG1](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/res/left.jpg) | ![DoG1](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/res/right.jpg) |
   |:---:|:---:|
   | Input image from left camera | Input image from right camera |
-* Image blending
+* Image Blending

   A  weighed  average  method  is  used to  blend  the  two  frames  into  a  single  image.
 The  values  of  pixels  in  the  overlapped  region  is  equal to  the  weighted  average  values  of  pixels  of  both  the  frames.
 The  weights  are  chosen  based  on  the  distance  between  the overlapped  pixel  and  the  border  of  the  corresponding  frame.
   <p align = "center">